ryushinn/ode-video/README.md

 The above command generates 64 videos, each of which has 32 frames.
 The sampling script will sample `condiff` and `flow`, together with `bi-flow` under four different levels of inference noises.

 ## Citation

+If you find this useful or adopt (parts of) our project, please cite our paper:

 ```bibtex
 @article{liu2025generative,